9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 Storage tops out at 4TB, making this one of the highest-capacity external options available for PS5.
 If the goal is storing an entire PS4 back-catalog — 50, 60, 70 titles — without ever managing which ones stay on the drive, the P50’s 4TB tier handles that.
 The rugged metal casing is built to take travel abuse without complaint.

 The downside is value.
-At $298.98 for just 1TB, the P50 is significantly more expensive than the P40 ($126) for the same capacity.
+The P50 runs close to double the P40’s price at the same capacity.
 The only reason to choose the P50 over the P40 is if USB compatibility is a hard requirement, or if the 4TB capacity tier is the specific target.
 For gamers who also carry a laptop for work, this drive doubles as solid portable storage across both.

 • Up to 2,000 MB/s without needing Gen 2×2 USB support